 Get medications from your vet that treat your dragon internally and externally.

 Meanwhile, remove your pet from its enclosure and bathe it.
-Afterward, it must go in a clean, secondary home, a quarantine tank, with lots of fresh water.
+Afterward, it must go in a clean, secondary home, a quarantine

 The entire main enclosure would need sanitizing, even the plants and decor.
 Sterilize any tool you use as well.
 Parasites easily contaminate most things it comes in contact with.